Skip to navigation Skip to content

 • Other - Customer to provide reason for request

-Impact of varying ongoing withholding rate
+Impact of varying nominal withholding rate

-Customers who increase their ongoing withholding amount will reduce their likelihood of an overpayment at reconciliation however their child care centre will receive less Child Care Subsidy on their behalf.
+Customers who increase their nominal withholding amount will reduce their likelihood of an overpayment at reconciliation however their child care centre will receive less Child Care Subsidy on their behalf.
 This will increase the child care fees that the customer is required to pay their service.

-Customers have the option of providing an end date for the varied ongoing withholdings.
+Customers have the option of providing an end date for the varied nominal withholdings.
 Where an end-date is not specified in the initial request, the varied withholding amount will apply until the customer requests the ongoing withholdings to change.
 Customers are not able to retrospectively end date a varied withholdings request.

 Changing withholding rate - date of effect

-A further standard 20% withholding is automatically applied, if the customer:
+A further standard 20% withholding is automatically applied if the customer:

 • has a child care related debt(s), and